Mark's Car Is Trapped. Your Phone Is Ringing.

 - Every call logged, transcribed, and categorized.
 Morning board is fully organized before 7 AM.

-The Rage Number captures the revenue dimension of the problem. $150,000 to $480,000 in annual leakage is the number.
-It is real and measurable.
+The revenue calculator captures one part of the problem. $150,000 to $480,000 in annual leakage is real and measurable.
 But the number misses the rest of it.

-The Vibration Tax is what the current system costs you that does not appear on any invoice.
-Your tech answers his personal cell while he is on a ladder, gets distracted, and misjudges a cable tension.
-You have personally taken 47 calls this year while eating dinner because no one else could handle the triage.
-You have had three conversations with your wife about "being more present" when in reality you are running intake operations in your head 18 hours a day.
-A business you cannot step away from is not a business.
-It is a sentence.
+The stress cost is what the current setup takes from your day.
+Your tech answers his personal cell while he is on a ladder and loses focus.
+You take calls during dinner because no one else can handle the triage.
+You keep running intake in your head even when the tools are packed away.
+A business you cannot step away from is not really working for you yet.

 When the system is installed, the phone still rings.
 The difference is that the system handles which calls need a human and which ones do not.
 Your tech focuses on the job in front of him.
 You eat dinner without checking your phone.
 The calls that genuinely need you get to you.
 The ones that do not, never reach you.